samanthaming/samantha-ming-portfolio/README.md

 This site is built and designed by [Samantha Ming](https://www.linkedin.com/in/samanthaming/)

-For my offical site, please visit [www.samanthaming.com](https://www.samanthaming.com/)
+For my official site, please visit [www.samanthaming.com](https://www.samanthaming.com/)

 ## Technologies used